Comfort with self-driving technology grows, but hesitations around safety and cost remain

 CAMBRIDGE, Mass., June 24, 2021 (GLOBE NEWSWIRE) -- CarGurus (Nasdaq: CARG), a leading global online automotive marketplace, today announced its latest consumer sentiment research focused on autonomous vehicles (AVs).
 The CarGurus Self-Driving Vehicle Sentiment Survey compiled and analyzed consumer feedback on AV-related topics like comfort with self-driving, how people imagine utilizing the technology, and timeline to adoption.

-The study has shown that over the past two years, familiarity with AVs has grown while excitement has remained stagnant.
-When asked how comfortable they were with the advancement of self-driving technology, 37% of respondents were neutral and 33% expressed excitement, whereas in 2019, 31% of consumers were neutral and 32% excited.
-According to the study, it appears that respondents still want to maintain control of a vehicle with 53% of respondents preferring to remain the driver of a self-driving car.
-They are least comfortable (20%) sharing the roads with self-driving delivery trucks or fleets, which is a major use case in which the technology is being deployed.
+The study has shown that a third of respondents say they’re excited for the development of autonomous vehicles, but nearly as many say they’re concerned.
+When asked how comfortable they were with the advancement of self-driving technology, 38% were neutral and 32% expressed excitement.
+According to the study, it appears that consumers still want to maintain control of a vehicle with 46% of respondents preferring to remain the driver of a self-driving car.
+They are least comfortable (14%) sharing the roads with self-driving delivery trucks or fleets, which is a major use case in which the technology is being deployed.

 As with electric vehicles, respondents chose Tesla (34%) as the most trusted brand to work on self-driving vehicles, followed by Apple (8%) and Toyota (7%).
-However, nearly two in 10 respondents do not trust any brand to do so, and with 56% wanting brands to bear the responsibility in the case of any accidents, there is a long way to go to earn consumers’ trust.
-Tesla is also the top AV brand that shoppers would consider with 54%, followed by Toyota (35%) and BMW (32%).
+However, nearly three in 10 respondents do not trust any brand to do so, and with 55% wanting brands to bear the responsibility in the case of any accidents, there is a long way to go to earn consumers’ trust.
+Tesla is also the top AV brand that shoppers would consider with 47%, followed by BMW (31%) and Honda and Toyota (each with 26%).